4K resolution: History

 In 1981, the NEC μPD7220 computer graphics processor supported monochrome resolutions up to 4096×1024p (progressive scan) or 4096×2048i (interlaced).
 In 1984, Hitachi's ARTC HD63484 graphics processor supported monochrome resolutions up to 4096×2048p (progressive scan) or 4096×4096i (interlaced), targeted at the bit-mapped desktop publishing market.

 In 2000, JVC introduced the first 4K digital cinema video projector using D-ILA technology.
 The first commercially available 4K camera for cinematographic purposes was the Dalsa Origin, released in 2003.
 Sony began offering 4K digital cinema projectors in 2004.
 4K digital projectors were introduced to movie theaters in 2005, but most theaters continued using analog movie projectors until 4K digital projectors eventually replaced them by 2011.

 4K streaming technology was developed during the mid-to-late 2000s by several research groups in universities around the world, such as University of California, San Diego, CALIT2, Keio University and Naval Postgraduate School.
 They realized several demonstrations in venues such as IGrid in 2004 and CineGrid.

 YouTube began supporting 4K for video uploads in 2010 as a result of leading manufacturers producing 4K cameras.
 Users could view 4K video by selecting "Original" from the quality settings until December 2013, when the 2160p option appeared in the quality menu.
 In November 2013, YouTube began to use the VP9 video compression standard, saying that it was more suitable for 4K than High Efficiency Video Coding (HEVC).
 Google, which owns YouTube, developed VP9.

+The first commercially released 4K television set was the Toshiba Regza 55X3 in December 2011 in Japan, at launch costing over $11,000.
+Both LG and Sony Bravia had also introduced 4K resolution TVs by the latter half of 2012.